inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

 </figure>

 Next, give your text editor a meaningful name.
-For this, open the configuration panel on the right and enter "textEditor-imageOptions" under _block name_.
+For this, open the settings sidebar on the right and enter "textEditor-imageOptions" under _block name_.

 <figure markdown>
 ![Edit the block name](../assets/block_name.png){width="700"}
-  <figcaption>Step 2: Edit the block name: (i) open the configuration panel, (ii) enter the desired name under "BLOCK NAME"</figcaption>
+  <figcaption>Step 2: Edit the block name: (i) open the settings sidebar, (ii) enter the desired name under "BLOCK NAME"</figcaption>
 </figure>

 ## Step 3: Add image information to the text editor